 Sprinkle the salt, pepper, red pepper flakes, green onion, and parmesan cheese on top of the Italian baked ham provolone rosettes.

 Pour over the cream and then cook the baked pasta roses in the oven until done.
 This should take about half an hour.
 Sprinkle the basil on top and serve while hot.
 I like to have it sit for a while so it’s pleasantly hot rather than crazy piping hot!
+Serve with a heirloom tomato caprese side salad and some homemade focaccia bread.

 Can You Make Lasagna Roll Ups Ahead?